phcode-dev/phoenix/docs/generatedApiDocs/features/NewFileContentManager-API.md

 ## Usage

-Let's say whenever a user creates a new js file, we have to prefill the contents to "console.log("hello")"
+Let's say whenever a user creates a new js file, we have to prefill the contents to "sample content"

 ```js
 const NewFileContentManager = brackets.getModule("features/NewFileContentManager");